autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 #### Target Object

-The target object's type is filtered by the following parameters in the `object_filtering.target_object` namespace.
+The crosswalk module handles objects of the types defined by the following parameters in the `object_filtering.target_object` namespace.

 | Parameter    | Unit | Type | Description                                    |
 | ------------ | ---- | ---- | ---------------------------------------------- |